mcds-cmu/11634/s26/syllabus/index.md

 Grading will consist of:

-- Biweekly Report with Instructor: 10%
+- Biweekly Standups with Instructor: 10%
-- Biweekly Report with TA: 10%
+- Biweekly Standups with TA: 10%
 - Vision Document: 10%
 - Requirements Document: 10%
 - Design Document: 10%